Reenforcements/VerilogDE2115AudioFilters/README.md

 ##Results
 ---
-The results were pretty good.
-The filters weren't top quality but they worked!
+The project was for the most part a success.
+Time did not allow for implementation of the echo filter, unfortunately.
+The filters that were implemented weren't top quality but they worked!
+They're probably fairly crude by today's audio standards.
+The mid pass filter was also somewhat strange, but it _seemed_ to work at least decently.

 ####Visualizer
 Here's a little sample of what the visualizer looks like when you play music through the board.